Tree-kangaroo: Threats

 The two most significant threats to tree-kangaroos are habitat loss and hunting.
 Tree-kangaroo habitats are being destroyed or replaced by logging and timber production, along with coffee, rice and wheat production.
-This habitat loss can make tree-kangaroos more exposed to predators such as feral domestic dogs.
+This habitat loss can make tree-kangaroos more exposed to predators, such as feral domestic dogs.
 Being hunted by local community members also contributes markedly to the declines in tree-kangaroo populations.
 Research conducted on Lumholtz's tree-kangaroo, a species that dwells in the rain forests of northeastern Australia, determined the frequency of causes of death.
 This showed that of 27 deceased tree-kangaroos, 11 had been killed by vehicles, six by dogs, four by parasites and the remaining six died from other causes.

 Captivity

 As of 2021 five of the species are held in captivity.
 These include populations of Goodfellow's (D. goodfellowi) and Matschie's (D. matschiei), with smaller numbers of Lumholtz's (D. lumholtzi), Grizzled (D. inustus), and Doria's (D. dorianus) tree kangaroos.
 These are being kept in a variety of facilities across North America, Oceania, and Europe, with smaller holdings in Asia.
 The World Association of Zoos and Aquariums coordinates with regional zoological associations to ensure the coordination of breeding programs to maintain viable breeding populations and genetic diversity outside of the wild populations.

 In November 2014 at the Adelaide Zoo, an orphaned tree-kangaroo joey was transferred to the pouch of a yellow-footed rock-wallaby when his mother was killed by a falling branch.
 The joey survived, having been successfully reared by the surrogate mother rock-wallaby.

+On April 29, 2022, the Bronx Zoo announced the birth of a Matschie's tree kangaroo joey, the first of its species born at the zoo since 2008.
+The joey was the size of a human thumbnail at birth.